About the club

 We make sure that all coaching activities are appropriate for the age and skill level of all the children taking part, to make sure that we develop skills and confidence gradually.

 Throughout the year we also arrange a number of activities away from home, such as track riding at Herne Hill velodrome and the Olympic stadium, mountain biking at Bedgebury, use of the road racing circuit at Kent Cyclopark, and BMX in Merton.
 We also take part in the South London Go-Ride Racing League and many other local youth racing opportunities.

 All our coaches are DBS checked, have a first aid qualification and are fully insured.
 Coaches are qualified to British Cycling Level 2.
 You can find a list of coaches and helpers here.

-Our Youth branch is open to secondary school boys and girls, and is run by British Cycling qualified coaches, our activities include:
+Our Youth branch is open to secondary school boys and girls, aged 11 to 17, and is run by British Cycling qualified coaches, our activities include:

 training sessions to improve your fitness, racing and bike handling skills

 group rides, both on and off road, local and further afield

 outings to velodromes, BMX tracks, MTB trails, cycle shows and racing events